 - Attempt to resolve the situation by implementing an action which is fair, reasonable and proportional to the complaint, or

-- If the matter cannot be resolved it should be passed to the next higher designated authority or body as considered in bullet 2 above.
+- If the matter cannot be resolved it should be passed to the next higher designated authority namely the Chairman or Club Secretary.

 - Once an action has been determined the accused person(s) will be notified in writing of the course of action to be taken and the aggrieved party will be informed about the outcome of the enquiry.